HighwayChile/Final_Assignment_CS260/README.md

 I want to make an interactive graph that has a visual interface, using openGL.

 The reason I want a visual representation is because that is the easiest way for me to be reasonably sure that my mathematics are correct.
 It also adds a flair and "production value"

+* NOTE - I am considering doing something else now that I saw the note: "yes, this can be a game that needs a graph to represent a map!"
+I think I am going to say that each vertex represents a room, and each edge is a pathway to/from that room.

-Adding a node could cause a visual problem in openGL where it draws a node over a node.
-NEED TO develop algorithm - One simple solution would be to have a 2D representation of the graph.
+Adding a node could cause a visual problem in openGL where it draws a node over a node. need to develop algorithm - One simple solution would be to have a 2D representation of the graph.
 Something like:

 void draw_node(){